Introduction

 Archdiocese of Cashel & Emly

 The Metropolitan Archdiocese of Cashel & Emly in mid-western Ireland is in the province of Munster.
 The then separate dioceses of Cashel and Emly were established in 1111 by the Synod of Rathbreasail.
 Cashel diocese was promoted to the status of Metropolitan Province in 1152 at the Synod of Kells.
-Emy diocese was formally joined to Cashel in 1718.
-The Patron Saint of the Archdiocese is St. Ailbe whose Feast Day in 12 September.
+Emly diocese was formally joined to Cashel in 1718.
+The Patron Saint of the Archdiocese is St. Ailbe whose Feast Day falls on 12 September.
 Suffragen Sees: Cloyne, Cork & Ross, Kerry, Killaloe, Limerick, Waterford & Lismore.
 Includes most of County Tipperary and part of County Limerick.

 Cathedral of the Assumption